dbenamy/sys-arch/README.md

 # TODO

-- Look into separating arrows.
-- Highlight arrows on hover.
 - Add optional label field which is shown instead of name if given. i want to keep name to make connections easier.
 - Add optional shape.
 I want this for dbs.
 - Look into adding shape/indicator that something has many boxen.